geko1981/FakeItEasy/Default-fake-behavior.md

 ## Overrideable members are faked

 When a method or property is declared on a faked interface, or is declared as abstract or virtual on a faked class, and the member is invoked on the fake, no action will be taken by the fake.
 It is as if the body of the member were empty.
-If the member has a return type (or is a get property), the default return value will depend on the type `T` of the member:
+If the member has a return type (or is a get property), the default return value will depend on the type `T` of the member. *The actual rules for generating the return values are quite complicated*, but here are some sample behaviours:

 * if `T` is `string`, then `string.Empty` will be returned
+* if `T` is a `Task<TResult>`, then a `Task<TResult>` will be returned.
+Its `Result` property will return a value generated according its type.
+For example, a `Task<string>`'s `Result` property would return `string.Empty`
 * if `T` is not fakeable, then `default(T)` will be returned
 * if `T` is fakeable, then a **fake T** will be returned.
 This behavior is sometimes called *recursive fakes*